rreusser/rreusser.github.io/src/src/calabi-yau/README.md

-# Boy's Surface
+# Calabi-Yau Manifolds

-This directory contains the source to the [Boy's Surface](https://rreusser.github.io/boys-surface/).
+This directory contains the source to the [Calabi-Yau manifolds](https://rreusser.github.io/calabi-yau/).

 ## License